DELAY

 Duty-free allowances are based on individuals rather than groups.
 Each traveler has their own separate allowance, providing they are over the legal age.

 If you exceed the duty-free allowance, you’ll have to declare your tobacco upon arrival.
-You’ll then have to pay tax on the excess amount, or have them taken away from you.
+You’ll then have to pay tax on the excess amount, or have it taken away from you.

 Use a Travel Humidor